nus-cs1010/2324-s1/docs/14-array.md

 We use the square bracket `[` and `]` to indicate that the variable `list` is an array.
 The number `10` indicates that `marks` holds 10 `long` values.
 The size of the array must be an integer value, not a variable.

-Just like any other local variables, declaring an array does not {--uninitialized--} {++initialize++} it.
+Just like any other local variables, declaring an array does not initialize it.
 An uninitialized array contains whatever values happened to be in the memory at that time.

 ## Accessing the Array Elements